Huzzzl/SQL-Tableau-Flu-Shots-Dashboard/README.md

 This is a project that includes database and data visualization.
 Use PstSQL to operate the database and visualize it in Tableau.
 The original data is stored in a txt file, and the filtered data is stored in a csv file.
 Finally, the dashboard is presented in a twb file.
+The data are all virtual.

 Reference: